Probabilistic Soundness Guarantees in LLM Reasoning Chains: Limitations

 \section{Limitations}

-ARES's performance is tied to the calibration of its entailment model; poor calibration can lead to unreliable scores.
+ARES's performance is tied to the quality of the entailment model; poor calibration can lead to unreliable scores.
 However, our model-agnostic approach allows for easily substituting better-calibrated components via techniques like temperature scaling to improve performance.

 While our efficient sampling algorithm mitigates computational overhead, ARES is more intensive than simpler approaches.
 Additionally, our approach assumes that the claims are already decomposed and, therefore, cannot detect errors at the sub-claim level.
 We leave this for future work, noting it would increase computational costs.